DylanLRPollock/Monkey-Head-Project/README.md

 Create one with `python -m venv venv` and install dependencies using `pip install -r requirements.txt`.
 Docker users can spin up `docker-compose up` for an isolated environment that mirrors production.
+For a more complete stack with PostgreSQL and extra development tooling, use `./scripts/docker_dev_setup.sh` (or run `docker compose -f compose-dev.yaml up -d`).
 When adding new modules, format the code with `black` and run `flake8` and `pytest` before opening a pull request.